Search

 What’s the problem with e-waste?
 Well, there are actually two.
-First, e-waste pollutes the environment with, in a low estimate, roughly 40 million tons of both traditional wastes (metals, plastics, etc) and hazardous materials (cathode ray tubes, mercury, lead, and americium) already in our world, with another 20-50 million tons generated each year.
-Whether it is incinerated or dumped into a landfill, these toxic chemicals and substances leech there way into the land, atmosphere, and surrounding communities.
+First, e-waste pollutes the environment with roughly 40 million tons of both traditional wastes (metals, plastics, etc) and hazardous materials (cathode ray tubes, mercury, lead, and americium).
+Whether it is incinerated or dumped into a landfill, these toxic chemicals leech there way into the land, atmosphere, and surrounding communities.
 The subsequent effect is often contaminated water, air, or food supply.
 Most notably, mercury bio accumulates in the food chain often in fish, a major route of exposure for humans.

 E-waste, then, not only creates both environmental and health safety issues, especially when left to the caprice and corruption of the “informal sector”, but also illegal markets that are unchecked by regulation or government.